Omni Calculator logo

 In determining the urine anion gap, you'd want to use concentrations measured over 24 hours.
 This accounts for any variations due to water intake, circadian rhythm, consumption of certain foods, etc.

-In this case, the values in mEq/L are equal to those in mmol/L. If your results are in mmol/L, type in these values.
+In this case, the values in mEq/L are equal to those in mmol/L. If you have values in mmol/L, type them in.

 Check out 21 similar electrolytes & fluids calculators 🧪